pletourneau/pizzaActual/README.md

 Expected Output: myToppings; Toppings {topOne: 'pep', topTwo: 'saus', topThree: 'mush', size: 'med'}

 Describe Pizza.prototype.cost

-Test 3: "it should add 1 to price if topOne is defined"
+Test 3: "it should add 1 to price if "topOne" is defined"
 Code: myPizza.cost()
 Expected Output: 1

+Test 4: "it should add 1 to price for each topping "topOne, topTwo, or topThree""
+Code: myPizza.cost()
+Expected Output: 3

 ```